Heckler & Koch USP: USP Compact

-The first USP Compact models appeared in 1996.
-These are scaled-down USPs, and are available in all the same cartridges as the full size version, and additionally the .357 SIG.
-Due to the smaller size of the frame, magazines for the Compact variant may have a handgrip extension to better accommodate the shooter's hand.
-Standard flat floorplates are also available for the USP Compact magazines.
-The USP Compact comes standard with a bobbed hammer equipped with a flat rubber external thumb grip.
-This reduces possible snag from the hammer on a holster or clothing while the pistol is being drawn, but still allows the USP Compact to be cocked from a decocked position even in the absence of a spurred hammer.
-This can be done since decocking the weapon does not fully drop the hammer, leaving it in a somewhat "half-cocked" state.
+The first USP Compact models launched in 1996.
+They are scaled-down versions, compatible with the same cartridges as the full-size, plus the .357 SIG.
+Due to the smaller frame, Compact magazines may feature a handgrip extension for better handling, while standard flat floorplates are also available.
+The USP Compact includes a bobbed hammer and flat rubber thumb grip, minimizing snagging during draw, yet allows cocking from a decocked position despite lacking a spurred hammer.
+Decocking does not fully drop the hammer, leaving it in a half-cocked state.

-The USP Compact cannot be cocked from a dry-fired position as the hammer will be flush to the back of the slide.
-However, the operator could pull the trigger approximately halfway back in a dry-fired position to put the hammer in a half-cocked state, allowing the hammer to be fully cocked with the thumb.
-The P10, designed for German military and police units, is a USP Compact with the addition of a spurred hammer.
-This hammer can also be installed onto a normal USP Compact.
-In addition to the variants previously described for the full size USP, an ambidextrous safety is available from the manufacturer as a separate part.
-After installation, the USP Compact effectively becomes a right or left-handed firearm with respect to the decocker and manual safety functions.
-Heckler & Koch do not produce caliber conversions, but barrels for .357 SIG and .40 S&W are available from HK and from third-party manufacturers.
+The USP Compact cannot be cocked from a dry-fired position due to the flush hammer.
+However, pulling the trigger halfway in a dry-fired state raises the hammer to half-cocked, enabling full cocking with the thumb.
+The P10, designed for German forces, essentially resembles the USP Compact but includes a spurred hammer, interchangeable with the standard variant.
+An ambidextrous safety, available separately, enables right or left-handed use of the decocker and manual safety.
+Heckler & Koch does not provide caliber conversions, though .357 SIG and .40 S&W barrels can be sourced from HK or third parties.

 USP Tactical

 The USP Tactical (9mm Parabellum, .40 S&W, .45 ACP) incorporates fully adjustable suppressor height sights, an extended, threaded barrel with O-ring, and a match grade trigger with adjustable trigger stop.
-Prior to 2015, there was no USP Tactical model in 9mm.
+Before 2015, there was no USP Tactical model in 9mm.
 Instead, HK offered the regular "USP9" variant with an extended, threaded barrel and suppressor height sights as the "USP9SD" model.
 Sound suppressors designed for the USP Tactical are available from Brügger & Thomet and Knight's Armament.
-A unique characteristic of the USP Tactical is that the barrel is left-hand threaded (counter-clockwise to tighten), which makes the pistol incompatible with suppressors designed for the MK23 Mod 0.
+A unique characteristic of the USP Tactical is that the barrel is left-hand threaded (counterclockwise to tighten), which makes the pistol incompatible with suppressors designed for the MK23 Mod 0.

 The KSK of the German Army and the German Navy Kampfschwimmer use the USP Tactical under the designation "P12".